tapyu/cpp-lessons/README.md

     In this case, we say that `staticFunction()` has **internal linkage** because of the static keyword, meaning it is visible to all functions within `helper.cpp` only.
 We say that such variables/functions have a **file scope**.
 Note that `staticFunction()` is not put into `helper.h` as it is not meant to be accessed outside `helper.cpp`.
 On the other hand, **functions declared without the `static` keyword have external linkage by default**, that is, they can be accessed from other translation units.
 Thus, it will become a *global scope* function/variabe since other file sources can access and modify it.
 Follow these instructions as a rule of thumb:
     - Functions without the `static` keyword have external linkage by default and should have their declarations placed in header files, allowing other source files to see and use them.
     - `static` functions should typically not be declared in header files.
 Declaring them in header files would be misleading, as they cannot be accessed from other translation units.

-¹: Each source file that includes a header file, along with the included header files, constitutes a separate translation unit.
-A translation unit in C/C++ is the result of processing a source file and all the header files it includes, after the preprocessing stage.

 [1]: https://stackoverflow.com/questions/1410563/what-is-the-difference-between-a-definition-and-a-declaration/1411005#1411005
 [2]: https://stackoverflow.com/questions/1433204/how-do-i-use-extern-to-share-variables-between-source-files/1433387#1433387